 If you find that you are falling behind on debt payments, then a personal loan could be the answer you’re looking for.
 It’s also important to approach the right professional so you can be sure that you’re being given the right product for your circumstances.

 You also must factor in what type of personal loan you plan to apply for: secured or unsecured.
 Both have their pros and cons.

-A secured loan requires to put up collateral, such as a vehicle or property, it does give you more leverage when applying for a loan that offers good interest rates, but failure to meet the repayments could mean that your assets are at risk of being sold off at auction.
+- Secured loans will require you to put up collateral, such as a vehicle or property, but it does give you more leverage when applying for a loan that offers good interest rates.
+Note failure to meet the repayments could mean that your assets are at risk of being sold off at auction.

-An unsecured personal loan means there are no assets being used as collateral to “back-up” the loan.
+- Unsecured personal loans entail there are no assets being used as collateral.
 With an unsecured loan, a creditor cannot come and seize your assets, but they can report any missed payments to the credit bureaus.